Blue Velvet (film): Legacy

-Inspired by the film, pop singer Lana Del Rey recorded a cover version of "Blue Velvet" in 2012.
-Used to endorse clothing line H&M, a music video accompanied the track and aired as a television commercial.
-Set in post-war America, the video drew influence from Lynch and Blue Velvet.
-In the video, Del Rey plays the role of Dorothy Vallens, performing a private concert similar to the scene where Ben (Dean Stockwell) pantomimes "In Dreams" for Frank Booth.
-Del Rey's version, however, has her lip-syncing "Blue Velvet" when a little person dressed as Frank Sinatra approaches and unplugs a hidden Victrola, revealing Del Rey as a fraud.
-When Lynch heard of the music video, he praised it, telling Artinfo: "Lana Del Rey, she's got some fantastic charisma and—this is a very interesting thing—it's like she's born out of another time.
+Lana Del Rey recorded a cover version of "Blue Velvet" inspired by the film in 2012.
+Used to endorse clothing line H&M, a music video accompanied the track and aired as a television commercial inspired by Blue Velvet and other works by Lynch.
+In the video, Del Rey plays the role of Dorothy Vallens, performing a private concert similar to the scene where Ben pantomimes "In Dreams" for Frank Booth.
+Del Rey's version, however, has her lip-syncing "Blue Velvet" when a little person dressed as Frank Sinatra approaches and unplugs a hidden record player.
+Lynch praised the video: "Lana Del Rey, she's got some fantastic charisma and—this is a very interesting thing—it's like she's born out of another time.
 She's got something that's very appealing to people.
 And I didn't know she was influenced by me!"